 The previous two years, I had been eyeing the Squaw Peak 50, having completed a number of other races, but as yet, having never completed an ultramarathon of 50 miles or longer.
-This report chronicles my adventure from weeks before and throughout the event.
+This report chronicles my adventure from weeks before and throughout the event in 2010.

 The official Web site for the race (Squaw Peak 50 Mile Trail Run) describes the event in detail and directions on how to get to the area.
 (The starting point is shown below.)